m3db/m3/docs/operational_guide/resource_limits.md

 ## M3DB

+### Configuring limits

 The best way to get started protecting M3DB nodes is to set a few limits on the top level `limits` config stanza for M3DB.

-When using M3DB for metrics workloads queries arrive as a set of matchers that select time series based on certain dimensions.
+When using M3DB for metrics workloads, queries arrive as a set of matchers that select time series based on certain dimensions.
 The primary mechanism to protect against these matchers matching huge amounts of data in an unbounded way is to set a maximum limit for the amount of time series blocks allowed to be matched and consequently read in a given time window.
 This can be done using `maxRecentlyQueriedSeriesBlocks` to set a maximum value and lookback time window to determine the duration over which the max limit is enforced.

 You can use the Prometheus query `rate(query_stats_total_docs_per_block[1m])` to